Tymal Mills: Sussex

 In 2014, Mills joined Sussex.
 He took wickets at an average of 20 in the English T20 competition, and his pace ensured he continued to stand out.
 He also bowled in the First division of the County Championship for the first time, taking 14 wickets at an average of just below 35.

 In 2015, he was diagnosed with a congenital back condition and as a result, took time out of playing red-ball cricket.
 He continued to play T20 cricket and took 19 wickets at an average of 18.84.

+Tymal Mills continued to be a key player in the Sussex T20 side, across his stay at the county.
+He appeared at finals days in 2018, 2021 and 2024, after becoming the team captain ahead of the 2024 season.

+Prior to that, in 2023, he became the club's leading wicket taker in the format.

 Overseas leagues

 Pakistan Super League

 From 2016, Mills played for Quetta Gladiators in the Pakistan Super League before signing with Karachi Kings in 2018.
 In 2019, he was picked by Peshawar Zalmi before returning to Quetta for the 2020 season.

 Indian Premier League

 In February 2017, Mills was bought by Royal Challengers Bangalore for the 2017 Indian Premier League for ₹12 crore.
 This made him the second highest-paid overseas player in the 2017 IPL behind Ben Stokes.
 In February 2022, he was bought by the Mumbai Indians in the auction for the 2022 Indian Premier League tournament.